visgl/loaders.gl/docs/README.md

 A suite of framework-independent loaders (i.e. parsers) for 3D geometries and assets, as well as geospatial formats.

-Also includes a few encoders for key formats to support saving data, as well some encoder/decoder pairs that provide compression/decompression support (e.g. [DRACO](https://google.github.io/draco/) compression).

-In addition to the loaders themselves which implement parsing of specific formats, loaders.gl also provides a core of functions that perform actual loading.
+> In spite of the name loaders.gl, this itself does not have any WebGL dependencies.
+It does however load data in a way that is optimized for use with WebGL.

+## Overview

-loaders.gl is to an extent an effort to "curate" some of the best existing loader code created by the open source community.
-The source is often based on loaders from other WebGL frameworks like THREE.js or individual github repos.
-Sometimes the core parser is just an installed npm module, and loaders.gl just provides a thin adaptor.
-Finally, some loaders are hand-crafted for loaders.gl.
+loaders.gl is effectively an effort to collect the best loaders created by the open source community and package them in a standardized, framework-independent way.

+Thus, the source code for these loaders is often based directly on open source loaders from other WebGL frameworks like THREE.js or individual github repos.
+Sometimes the core parsing is delegated to an installed npm module, and loaders.gl just provides a thin adaptor.
+Naturally, some loaders have been developed from scratch for loaders.gl.

+* **Loaders** - The core functionality is a set of loaders (parsers) for various major geometry formats.

+* **Encoders** - In addition encoders (or writers) for selected key formats to support saving data.

+* **Compression** - loaders.gl includes some encoder/decoder pairs that provide specialized compression/decompression support (e.g. [DRACO](https://google.github.io/draco/) compression).

+* **Utilities** - Since the loaders and writers themselves only implement parsing and encoding (typically from strings or array buffers), i.e. they don't actually "load" or "save" any data, loaders.gl also provides a set of optional utility functions that perform actual loading from files, urls etc.

 ## Main Features

-**Framework Agnosticism** - There is a wide range of excellent loaders for 3D formats available as open source under e.g. MIT and Apache license.
+**Framework Agnosticism** - There is a wide range of excellent loaders for 3D formats available as open source under MIT license.
 However, many of these loaders were created for a specific 3D framework (e.g. THREE.js) and are not immediately usable outside of that framework.

 **Standard Format** - All 3D asset loaders return a "standardized" JavaScript objects with a header key-value map and a map of typed arrays representing binary data attributes.
 The binary attributes can be uploaded directly to GPU buffers and used for rendering or GPGPU calculations.